Five things to know before migrating your data warehouse to Google BigQuery

 Make sure you understand Google’s pricing structure and what option will work best for your enterprise.
 For Google Cloud Platform, computational resource and storage costs are usage-based and calculated independently.
 And although storage is always volume based with some automatic discounts for idle data (which is currently set at more than 90 days), firms that prefer a predictable monthly cost can reserve computational resources.5.
 Look beyond migration

 Get familiar with the ways Google BigQuery lets you monitor and analyze service usage to ensure you’ll have the analytics you need to evaluate performance, resource demand and cost over time.
 BigQuery supports Stackdriver integration, audit logging, and more—so it should yield insights that you can convert into action for your organization, but make sure up front.
 In addition to these considerations, you will need to consider storage for things like landing zone, archiving, staging, etc..
 And with Goolge’s new Cloud Storage offerings (Multi-Region, Nearline and Coldline - https://cloud.google.com/storage/pricing), adopting a Google Cloud Platform solution may be even more attractive.
 The new storage offering will benefit any organization that recognizes that data is key to driving better business outcomes.
 This solution provides: more storage options to help companies create optimal performance/price mixes, well-priced low latency storage options, multi-regional storage to improve reliability and responsiveness for companies with geographically dispersed consumers.
-If you’d like a more in-depth look at BigQuery and the migration process, download our white paper A Framework for Migrating Your Data Warehouse to Google BigQuery.Share this
+If you’d like a more in-depth look at BigQuery and the migration process, download our white paper A Framework for Migrating Your Data Warehouse to Google BigQuery.On this page

 2